davidmarkclements/whistle-stop-workshop/3-mocking-get-routes/readme.md

 * Navigate to http://localhost:5050
 * Select the "Electronics" category
 * Check the server logs to verify a GET request to `/electronics` was made
-* Select the "Confectionary" category
+* Select the "Confectionery" category
-* Check the server logs to verify a GET request to `/confectionary` was made
+* Check the server logs to verify a GET request to `/confectionery` was made